Education in Singapore: Secondary education

 Based on results of the PSLE, students are placed into three different secondary education tracks or streams: "Express", "Normal (Academic)", or "Normal (Technical)" till 2023.
 From 2024, students will be divided into G1, G2 and G3, according to the Subject-Based Banding scheme.
-Singaporean citizens are forbidden to attend international schools on the island without Ministry of Education permission.
+Singaporean citizens are forbidden from attending international schools on the island without Ministry of Education permission.

 "Express" is a four-year course leading up to the Singapore-Cambridge GCE O Level examination.
 The difference between these two courses is that in the "Special" stream, students take 'Higher Mother Tongue' (available for Standard Mandarin, Malay and Tamil only) instead of 'Mother Tongue'.
 A pass (D7 or higher) in the Higher Mother Tongue 'O' Level Examination constitutes the fulfilment of the Mother Tongue requirement in Singapore, whereas Normal Mother Tongue Students will have to go through one more year of study in their Mother Tongue after their 'O' Levels to take the 'A' Level H1 Mother Tongue Examinations and fulfil the MOE's requirement.
 A foreign language, either French, German, Japanese or Spanish can be taken in addition to the mother tongue or can replace it.
 This is especially popular with students who are struggling with their mother tongues, expatriates, or students returning from abroad.
 Non-Chinese students may also study Standard Mandarin and non-Malay students Malay as a third language.
 This programme is known as CSP (Chinese Special Programme) and MSP (Malay Special Programme).
 Mother Tongue teachers conduct these lessons in school after usual hours.
 Students of Higher Mother Tongue languages are allowed to have up to two points taken off their O-level scoring, even if the student's Higher Mother Tongue is used as their L1 in computation of L1R5, a scoring system discussed below where a lower value is considered better, if they meet set benchmarks.
 The Ministry of Education Language Centre (MOELC) provides free language education for most additional languages that other schools may not cover, and provides the bulk of such education, admitting several thousand students each year.